 Student activities at Oxnard College include student government, campus clubs and student organizations, national honor societies, performing arts, literature and arts lectures, leadership and personal growth workshops, academic and cultural events, and athletics.
 New and continuing students are encouraged to participate in student life activities.
 Existing clubs and student organizations at Oxnard College are always looking for new ideas to increase their membership.
 There is a club or organization on campus for everyone.
-If students cannot find a club or an organization to join at OC, students may start their own club or organization.
-A chartered student organization shall have a faculty or staff advisor who shall be chosen by the members of that organization and approved by the Vice President of Student Development or designee.
-See Appendix IV for more information.
+If students can not find a club or an organization to join at OC, students may start their own club or organization.